 What should I know about contraception, pregnancy and childbirth?

-With regard to contraception, you may need to change the type of measures you used before the surgery, as in the case of birth control pills, where your body may no longer be able to absorb the full dose of the medicine.
+With regard to contraception, you may need to change the type you used before the surgery, as in the case of birth control pills, for example, where your body may no longer be able to absorb the full dose of the medicine.
 You should ask your doctor about contraception after surgery.

 However, it is usually recommended to wait about a year after surgery to start a family, as this gives you healing time and allows you to recover psychologically.
-If you have any concerns, please contact your doctor or the Traumacare nursing staff.
+If you have any concerns, contact the Traumacare nursing staff.